 Kutak Rock LLP, Omaha, Nebraska ("Bond Counsel") will deliver its legal opinion approving the validity of the Bonds to the Underwriter and the District at the time of original delivery of the Bonds.
 Bond Counsel examined a transcript of the District's proceedings and relied thereon without undertaking to verify the same by independent investigation.
-Certain legal matters will be passed upon for the District by its disclosure counsel, Kutak Rock LLP.
+Certain legal matters will be passed upon for the Underwriter by its underwriter's counsel, Kutak Rock LLP.